 - Breakdown assistance: This is designed to cover the cost associated with help if it is needed while you are out on the trails.
-Problems that may arise include a machine breaks down, problem with your battery, and lost or misplaced keys.
+Problems that may arise include a machine breaks down, a problem with your battery, and lost or misplaced keys.

 - Safety apparel coverage: Some insurance companies will permit you to purchase coverage against loss or damage to any apparel designed to protect you while riding.
-This includes such things as helmets, gloves and goggles.
+This includes such things as helmets, gloves, and goggles.

 Does Snowmobile Insurance Cost a Lot in South Dakota?